osu-cs340-ecampus/nodejs-starter-app/Step 5 - Adding New Data/README.md

 app.use(express.urlencoded({extended: true}))
 ```

+We are simply enabling express to handle JSON data, as well as form data.
+Don't read too much into this part.

 The second change will be to create a new route, but this one will be a POST route.
 So instead of `app.get()` we will use `app.post()`.
 Here's the example:

 ```javascript